gtsaousidis/ose/README.md

 # Ose

-This app shows all train departures from Thessaloniki to Larissa
+This app shows all train departures from Athens to Larissa

 ## Getting started